 Electrical Design for Mechanical Applications

 Unlike mechanical and electrical engineers, the IoT and ADAS have found common ground in embedded systems.
-For both applications, PCBs need to be designed with mechanical limitations in mind.
+For both applications, Printed Circuit Boards need to be designed with mechanical limitations in mind.
 That means you’ll have to be the bigger person and enhance your design process with some mechanical techniques.
 Process enhancement looks like two things: collaborating more with lesser engineers, and appropriating their design tools.

 Unfortunately, the only model we’ll interact with is the device in her hand.